Find Plans in your area with your ZIP Code

 Use our zip code lookup above to see which plans are available in your region.
 Or click below to select your county.
 Keep reading to learn more about New Hampshire's Special Needs Plans program.

-How-To Enroll in a New Hampshire Special Needs Plan
+Do I Qualify to Enroll in a Medicare Special Needs Plan in New Hampshire?

 Most people living in New Hampshire, age 65 and older, qualify for Medicare Advantage but do not qualify for a Special Needs Plan (SNP).
 A SNP is a Medicare Advantage plan, but they are only available to people with one of the following special needs: